sebastianmacias/vue-resize-split-pane/README.md

 # vue-resize-split-pane

-Resizable split pane using Vue.js
+Splittable and resizable panes for Vue.js

 WIP + RAT